181192/local-k8s-env/README.md

 Couple of things to notice:

-- The kubernetes context for k3d clusters are not beeing merged into `$HOME/.kube/config`, when running the `setup.sh` script an environment variable `KUBECONFIG` is set in the current terminal that the `kubectl` uses.
-To get the context in other terminals run `export KUBECONFIG="$(k3d get-kubeconfig --name='k3s-default')"`.
-- The sealed secrets key needs to be replaced to work with other Flow Helm charts if you need to unseal sealed secrets.
-The sealed secrets key is located in LastPass.
-Use the `kubectl replace -f master.key && kubectl delete pod -n kube-system -l app.kubernetes.io/name=sealed-secrets` to update the sealed secrets controller with the correct private key.
-- To use PVC's the storage class needs to be set to `stacc-standard`
-- The secret `ca-key-pair` needs to be in the same namespace as the Ingress & Certificate resource.
-Often the ca-key-pair is included in Flow Helm chart's as default.
+- The secret `ca-key-pair` needs to be in the same namespace as the Issuer.
 - Run `docker stats` to show the cluster resource usage from the docker daemon.
-- To import local images to the cluster for development, you can use the `k3d i some-image:latest` or `k3d import-images some-image:latest`
+- To import local images to the cluster for development, you can use the `k3d image import some-image:latest` or `k3d image import some-image:latest -c k3s-default`
 - The `setup.sh` can be runned as many times you want, if a cluster exists it will not recreate it, only re-apply the kubernetes manifests.
 - `docker-for-mac` default memory is set to 2GB, this may not be enough.
 In the [Advanced tab in Docker settings](https://docs.docker.com/docker-for-mac/#resources) you can change the resource limits.